Marxism–Leninism–Maoism: International influence

-Perhaps the most notable international was the Revolutionary Internationalist Movement (RIM).
+Perhaps the most notable international influence was the Revolutionary Internationalist Movement (RIM).
 RIM was founded in 1984 and included such organizations as the Shining Path and the then-Communist Party of Nepal (Maoist), eventually known as the Unified Communist Party of Nepal (Maoist).
 Today, the RIM appears to be defunct or near defunct.
 The magazine associated with the RIM, A World to Win, has not published an issue since 2006, though A World to Win News Service still publishes regularly on the Internet.
 In addition, many of the one-time RIM organizations have become increasingly critical of each other and this has resulted in many public splits.

 Latin America

 Marxist-Leninist-Maoist groups in Latin America include the Communist Party of Brazil (Red Fraction), the Communist Party of Chile (Red Fraction), the Communist Party of Ecuador–Red Sun, the Red Fraction of the Communist Party of Colombia and the Committee to Reconstitute the Communist Party of Mexico.